This product is no longer in stock

 Boiling water kills bacteria and viruses, but doesn't get rid of sediments or chemicals, and is inconvenient when on the trail.
 Filters remove most bacteria and sediments, but not all viruses.
 Iodine and chlorine have their own pros and cons too when used as standalone treatments.

-However, if you are only going to use one treatment tool - at least in North America - a good quality, hand-pump filter is the best solution.
+However, if you are only going to use one treatment tool - at least in North America - renting a good quality, hand-pump filter is the best solution.
 Common trail wisdom says that a filter is all you need because viruses aren't the problem here in the States; bacteria are, and filters will catch most bacteria.
 The argument continues that viruses are only a significant problem in other countries - the infamous Montezuma's Revenge, for instance, that is encountered south of the border.
 I've never gotten sick drinking water that was only filtered, and not further treated.

 You should also throw in some coffee filters to add to the input side to extend the filter life and function while you're in the field.
 The coffee filter is a cheapie add-on that catches the big stuff before it makes its way to the filter core.
 Unless you are planning on providing water for an entire marching regiment with just one filter, you won't have to worry about filter clogging on your trip.
 We clean and rinse out the filters after every rental.

 Water filters help eliminate the biggie problems like Giardia and Cryptosporidium, which cause most hiker illnesses.
-However, these filters do not eliminate viruses.
+However, these filters we rent do not eliminate viruses.
 While viruses are statistically less of a problem, if you want more protection, buy some of our treatment tablets to add to the water after you've run it thru the filter.

-Here are some other common-sense tips for using a water filter.
+Here are some other common-sense tips for using the water filter you rent from us.
 Avoid filtering water in area where animal or human activity is obvious.
 As in, watch for horse crap at water sources along multi-use trails.
 Pump upstream from busy stream crossings.
 Avoid the temptation to filter from what appears to be clear rushing water.
 Instead, filter from still, clear water sources.
 Many microorganisms tend to sink to the bottom of still water while a rushing stream keeps them suspended.
 Alternatively, rather than filter directly from the trail source, put water in a trail bucket and filter from that.
 This gives you a chance to see how the water looks before you send it through your filter.
 If the water is cloudy, let it sit for an hour or so, then pump from the clearest water off the top.
 Don't save the first few streams of output from your filter; let a few go thru first to clear out any old water in the line.
 When you clean or handle any part of the filter, recognize you are handling a potentially contaminated object.
 Don't handle food or put your hands to your mouth after cleaning your filter.
 Avoid letting the input hose and output hoses touch each other so the output end that will go into your water container isn't contaminated.